 Explanatory and Control Variables.
 For each set of analyses, residential status is measured in two ways: as a binary indicator of whether a respondent lives in Ethel Lawrence Homes and as the number of years a respondent has lived in the project, with non-residents being coded as 0.
-We also control for a host of relevant covariates, including: sex (reference group = female), age (continuous), race (reference group = black), marital status (reference group = never married), and educational attainment

-(reference group = less than a high school degree or GED).
+We also control for a host of relevant covariates, including: sex (reference group = female), age (continuous), race (reference group = black), marital status (reference group = never married), and educational attainment (reference group = less than a high school degree or GED).
 We control for household composition by including two continuous measures: percent female in the household and number of children under 18.
 Lastly, to account for an individual's likelihood of selecting into the housing project, we include propensity score.

-Neighborhood Disorder, Life Stress, and Health
+Disorder, Stress, and Economic Self-Sufficiency

-Our hypothesis is that residence in ELH has a negative impact on anxiety symptoms by reducing exposure to neighborhood disorder and, consequently, the experience of stressful life events.
+Our hypothesis is that residence in ELH has a positive impact on economic self-sufficiency by reducing exposure to neighborhood disorder and, consequently, the experience of stressful life events.
 Thus, we begin by testing the relationship between ELH residence and the experience of stressful life events, conducting a formal test of whether this relationship is mediated by differences in exposure to neighborhood disorder.
-We then test whether exposure to disorder in turn impacts anxiety symptoms by increasing stressful experiences.
+We then test whether exposure to disorder in turn impacts the four measures of self-sufficiency by increasing stressful experiences.
 To evaluate indirect effects, we use a bootstrapping method (n = 5,000 bootstrap resamples) described by Preacher and Hayes (2008).
 We report bias-corrected 95% confidence intervals and consider an indirect effect significant if zero is not contained in the confidence interval.
-The results are reported in Table 5, where a represents the effect of the independent variable (IV) on the hypothesized mediating variable (M) and b is the effect of M on the dependent variable (DV), controlling for the IV.
-The total effect (c) of the IV on the DV consists of a direct effect (c') of the IV on the DV and an indirect effect (ab) of the IV on the DV through the hypothesized mediating variable.
+The results are reported in Table 4, where a represents the effect of the independent variable (IV) on the hypothesized mediating variable (M) and b is the effect of M on the dependent variable (DV), controlling for the IV.
+The total effect (c) of the IV on the DV consists of a direct effect (c) of the IV on the DV and an indirect effect (ab) of the IV on the DV through the hypothesized mediating variable.

 Row 1a shows the results of an OLS regression predicting the impact of ELH residence on the experience of stressful life events, controlling for the covariates described above and testing for an indirect effect of exposure to disorder.
-The results suggest that living in the housing project is associated with a roughly 42 point decline (p<.01) on the Weighted Disorder Scale (see column a) and, in turn, a one point increase on the disorder scale is associated with a .01 point (p<.01) increase on the Logged Stress Scale (b).
-Overall, living in ELH is associated with a .560 point reduction on the stress scale (c).
-This total effect is insignificant, possibly due to the relatively small sample size, though the indirect effect of
+The results suggest that living in the project is associated with a 38 point decline (p<.01) on the Weighted Disorder Scale (see column a) and, in turn, a one point increase on the disorder scale is associated with a .02 unit increase (p<.01) on the Logged Stress Scale (b).
+Overall, living in ELH is associated with a .756 point (p<.05) reduction on the stress scale (c), though this effect is indirect, mediated through residents' reduced exposure to neighborhood disorder (ab).
+This indirect effect is significant, as indicated by the fact that zero does not fall within the confidence interval.